-You can set the basemap, scene type, and spatial reference that each new map or scene has by default.
+You can set the basemap and spatial reference that each new map or scene has by default.
 When you create a new map or scene, it automatically has the settings you specified.
 On the Options dialog box, on the Maps and Scenes tab, you can set the options described in this topic.

 For basemaps, you can choose between the default basemap from your ArcGIS Online organization account and a different basemap from the gallery or your organization.
 Or, you can specify that maps and scenes be created without a basemap.

 The default extent of new maps and scenes is the Default basemap of your organization option.
 This option is defined by settings of the ArcGIS Online organization account.
 For example, your organization has set the extent to your local area.
 If you are signed in to ArcGIS Online while using ArcGIS Pro, any new map or scene uses the extent defined for your organization.
 If you are not signed in, the first layer added to the map or scene defines the extent for local scenes and maps.
 Global scenes will always show the whole earth.

 The Make newly added layers visible by default option controls layer visibility when you add a new layer to your map.
 This option is enabled by default.
 In some cases, it can be useful to turn off this option, such as when the layer you want to add contains many features or may take a long time to display.
 Zoom to your area of interest before turning on the visibility of the layer in the Contents pane.

 You can set the coordinate system that maps and local scenes have by default.
 By default, the Use spatial reference of the first operational layer option is enabled.
 This means the first layer that is not a basemap sets the coordinate system for maps and local scenes.